mrhorin/suggestrap/README.md

   suggestrap = new window.Suggestrap(req, option);
 }
 ```
-The first argument is required items.
+The first argument hash is required items.
 - `target`: The input tag element's id that you want to suggest.
 - `url`: Link to JSON. '%QUERY' is request params.
 Inputed value in target element is set into in its.
 - `key`: if you would like to show JSON's 'name' key in suggestions, Its value is 'key'.

-The second argument is optional item.
+The second argument hash is optional item.
 - `minlength`: The minimum character length needed before suggestions start getting rendered.
 Defaults to '2'.
 - `wildcard`: Request params's wild card for JSON.
 Defaults to '%QUERY'.